Our Purpose

 We accompany them, address their needs and partner with community, business and government to support them onto a pathway to education, training and employment.

+We go where the need is greatest and where others won’t or can’t go.
 Our doing and influencing span the following people and communities:

 • Disadvantaged and marginalised communities